tawfiknasser/Election-Day-App/README.md

 [Founders and coders,](https://foundersandcoders.com) free coding intensive boot camp.

  [
-Link at the main issue](https://github.com/foundersandcoders/nazareth-project-leads/issues/13)
+Link for the main issue](https://github.com/foundersandcoders/nazareth-project-leads/issues/13)
 ________
 ### What problems this app solve ?
 Different parties try to estimate the result before the day end,